ALASKA 7 DAYS + Extensions

 Kenai Fjords is famous for glaciers, fjords, and islands.
 Most spots are reachable only by boat, so boat tours are the easiest way to visit.
 In summer, park rangers often give talks during tours.
 Major Marine Tours and Kenai Fjords Tours.

 Visit Exit Glacier.
-It is a glacier in the Kenai Mountains and is the only part of the park which is accessible by road.
+It is a glacier in the Kenai Mountains and is the only part of the park that is accessible by road.

 Park at the Exit Glacier Nature Center — the Glacier Overlook trail begins there.